Malacañang Palace: Bonifacio Hall

 The Premier Guest House (now Bonifacio Hall), the glass-fronted building across the garden from the palace's main entrance, was originally built by the American governors-general as servants' quarters to screen off Malacañang from the brewery (San Miguel) next door.
 The building was remodeled into the Premier Guest House in 1975 for use during the IMF-World Bank Boards of Governors Meeting.

 The building, separate from the palace itself, became the temporary residence of the Marcos family while the main palace was being reconstructed in 1978–1979, when repairs were made to the palace after a fire in 1982, and when the air purification system was being improved in 1983.
 President Corazon C. Aquino used this building as her office from 1986 to 1992.
 The Ramos administration relegated this building to secondary status despite its integration into the New Executive Building.
 It was renovated in 1998 as a residence and office for President Joseph Estrada and his family.
 The bedroom of Estrada and his wife was on the second floor, where President Marcos' bedroom and President Corazon Aquino's office were.
 President Estrada's office was on the ground floor.

 The front of the building facing the garden is a two-story high reception area, with a staircase in the center that leads to the corridor above.
 The president's office was on the ground floor, near the stairs.
 On the floor above were bedrooms and the family dining room.

-In 2003, President Gloria Macapagal-Arroyo renamed this building Bonifacio Hall in honor of Andrés Bonifacio.
-The private office of President Benigno S. Aquino III was located at the Aquino Room in Bonifacio Hall.
+In 2003, President Gloria Macapagal Arroyo renamed this building Bonifacio Hall in honor of Andrés Bonifacio.
+The private office of President Benigno Aquino III was located at the Aquino Room in Bonifacio Hall.
 After the building's structural integrity was called into question, Aquino's office was temporarily moved to the Presidential Study on June 21, 2011.